bonkzero404/bxconnect/README.md

 Blackxperience Connect
 =========

-BLackxperience Connect / Bx Connect is a simple REST API for connecting users registered on the site blackxperience.com to another platform with features:
+BLackxperience Connect / Bx Connect is a simple REST API.
+This repository contains the open source PHP Class that allows you to access BX Platform from your PHP app.

+- Simple implements
 - Facebook Connect
 - Twitter Connect
 - Email Register
+- Get users profile

 Easy to install with composer
 =========

 ```php
 {
     "require": {